derrickthomin/DJBB-Midi-Loopster/README.md

 - Download and copy everything from "src" in this repo to the Pico

 ## Usage
-See "djbb loopster manual.pdf" in this repo.
+See the detailed Loopster Manual and Assembly Guide pdf in this repo

 I also sell PCBs/Kits here if ya want: https://djbajablast.etsy.com

 ## Changelog

-Nov 23
+_Nov 23_
+- Created new user guide + assembly manual
 - Created loopster_settings.json file for easy default config
 - Added performance mode config option
 - Added looper feature - twist encoder CCW to remove a random loop note